|Hometown:||North Branford, Conn.|

 |High School:||North Branford|

-Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his sixth season as head coach of the Red Foxes.
+The greatest pitcher who's ever worn a Marist uniform, Chris Tracz is going into his eighth season as head coach of the Red Foxes.

 The 2014 season saw Ryan Thomas earn the Co-MAAC Relief Pitcher of the Year honor as a freshman, marking the second straight year a Red Fox earned the award.
 The Red Foxes continued to excel in the classroom as well, as 12 players were named to the MAAC All-Academic Team.